 On another occasion I pretty much experienced the exact same thing.
 I was becoming lucid in a dream, did the reality check technique to see if I could fly — I flew up into the air above my house overlooking the city and thought “oh wow, I can fly now — awesome!” … and again back into a dream I went.

 In both instances upon waking up I was shocked that these things happened — of course I can’t fly or bounce into the air in real life… why did I so readily accept that I could in those lucid dream scenarios??
-In reflecting on it I could see the correlation with how I was practicing these “reality checks” in daily life — pausing a moment in my day here and there to do one on autopilot, then rushing straight back into whatever I was doing beforehand, often with some kind of subtle / barely-there thought or quick mental justification of why I should get back to whatever it is I was doing.
-I could see I needed to learn to do the exercise more sincerely and be a bit more mindful of each check I did — autopilot behaviour wasn’t leading to anything meaningful.
+In reflecting on it I could see the correlation with how I was practicing these “reality checks” in general — pausing a moment in my day here and there to do one on autopilot, then rushing straight back into whatever I was doing beforehand, often with some kind of subtle / barely-there thought or quick mental justification of why I should get back to whatever it is I was doing.
+I could see I needed to learn to do the exercise with more mindfulness at each check I did — autopilot behaviour wasn’t leading to anything meaningful.

 One More Example